dassaniGeet/Routing/README.md

 There are 5 files of this kind which repreents 5 different graphs of 5 different cities.

 From these files, only the code gets the input for making the graph and uses the graph to implement the following functions on it.

+- **maps**

+This folder contains the visualization  of map of the city 1,2,3,4.

+map-1 contains only 10 nodes so it a short and sparse graph.

+map-2 contains 46 nodes and its a small, dense graph.

+map-3 contains 380 nodes and its a medium, dense graph.

+map-4 contains 2952 nodes and its a medium, sparse graph.

+- **testcases.cpp**

+Its a code for generating random graphs.